vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 purāṇa).
 Vide pp. 160 ff. above.
 Devīvrata(1) in K; performer to subsist on milk and take

-Vegetables alone at night; worship of Devi ( Durgā); homa with sesame; japa of the mantra 'Jayanti Mangalā Kāli Bhadrakalı Kapālini i Durgā Ksamā Sivā Dhātri Sva dhā Svāhā namostu te ll'; reward freedom from all sins, diseases and fears; HV II 775-776 (from Devipurāṇa ); (2) Miscell aneous vrata (prakirṇaka); worship of images of Gauri and Sambhu, Janārdana and Laksmi, the Sun with his queen; gifts of dhūpa, bell and lamp after honouring with white flowers; gives a divine body; HV II.
+Vegetables alone at night; worship of Devi ( Durgā); homa with sesame; japa of the mantra 'Jayanti Mangalā Kāli Bhadrakalı Kapālini i Durgā Ksamā Sivā Dhātri Sva dhā Svāhā namostu te ll'; reward freedom from all sins, diseases and fears; HV II 775-776 (from Devipurāṇa ); (2) Miscell aneous vrata (prakirṇaka); worship of images of Gauri and Śambhu, Janārdana and Lakṣmi, the Sun with his queen; gifts of dhūpa, bell and lamp after honouring with white flowers; gives a divine body; HV II.
 884 (from Bhav.
-U.); (3) on 15th (i. e. pūrpimā) of any month; person su bsisting on milk alone and then donating a cow goes to the world of Laksmi; HV II.
+U.); (3) on 15th (i. e. pūrpimā) of any month; person su bsisting on milk alone and then donating a cow goes to the world of Lakṣmi; HV II.
 239 (from Pad.), KKV 447 448 (quoting what is Mat.
 101, 59).List of vratas

 317